om2tech/terraform-aws-vpc-peering/README.md

 In order to successfully set peering options for the reuqester VPC, the peering connection must be accepted.
 This requires either:
 - The requester and accepter to be in the same account
-- A privder with permissions in each account to accept at time of apply or within the configured timeout.
+- A provider with permissions in each account to accept at time of apply or within the configured timeout.
 - The accepter to be an accept resouce managed by a third party cloud provider, ex.
 CloudAMQP.

 ## Contributing